maddox05/basic-ruffle-player/html/basketball_stars/README.md

-? in files causing issues
+gets files from outside source could be malicious